kross11480/mInf1c-script/es-script/Kapitel/02/state_machine.md

 # Events and State
+* Superloop is a infinite loop running forever, a fundamental in event-driven programming

+## Interrupts
+* define trigger (), and handler
+* handler, pin info is positional argument, set global variable for communication
+*
 ## State Machine
 * What are Interrupts (trigger, events, polling)?
 * What is interrupt service routine (Callback, Handler)?